fangkay/fangkay/README.md

 # Hi there! 👋

-## My name is Fangkay Wu and I'm a Full-Stack Developer with a background in UX/UI.
+## My name is Fangkay Wu and I'm a Front-End Developer with a background in UX/UI.

 I'm open for new opportunities to start my development journey!